 Disassembly of your experimental equipment and cleanup is considered part of your scheduled beamtime.
 Please make sure to plan enough time for it.
 The beamline is expected to be ready for handover to the next user group at the scheduled end time of your beamtime.

 Users are expected to help in keeping TOMCAT clean and well organized.
-Leave the beamline in a similar state as you have found it or would like to find it.
+Leave the beamline and TOMCAT areas in a similar state as you have found it or would like to find it.

 Additionally, please:

-• Remove all remaining food and drinks from the food fridge in the compute lab
+- Remove all remaining food and drinks from the food fridge in the control room

-• Dispose of PET bottles and cardboard (Pizza) boxes in the corresponding recycling containers (near SLS entrance at SIS beamline X09LA)
+- Dispose of PET bottles and cardboard (Pizza) boxes in the corresponding recycling containers

 If you have samples or materials that need to be disposed of at PSI, carefully instruct your local contact about what needs to be done and provide descriptions and labels for any items left at PSI (e.g.: disposal of chemicals, etc).

 It is acceptable to keep external hard drives connected to the corresponding media stations until transfer is complete.
+Make your local contact aware of it.
 Place a note on the computer notifying other people that file transfer is still in progress, and provide a contact address or phone number.
+If the transfer is not finish before you leave, hard drives can be send back to you at your cost.

 Thank you very much for your cooperation and help in maintaining a comfortable, efficient and safe work environment at TOMCAT!